 The answer to the per-courser de Mittons of Craven as best we can surmise

-The ancestry of Joesph Mitton, 1723-1792 known as “Squire” who is buried at St. Oswald’s in Horton can be traced back to Roger Mitton, husbandman of Austwick, who died in 1585.
+The ancestry of Joesph Mitton, 1723-1792 known as “Squire” whos son we know is buried at St. Oswald’s in Horton can be traced back to Roger Mitton, husbandman of Austwick, who died in 1585.
 This seems well documented.

 “It has always been understood that this Roger was a descendent’s of a cousin of Roger de Mitton”.– De Mitton: family foundations and origins; Daniel M. Sommerfeldt, Yank, British Columbia, Genealogical Society of Utah, 1977.
 Authors note.
 This first Roger was the brother of the two de Mitton sisters who deeded Stonyhurst in 1362 to the first John Bailey d.1372.